The 3 types of news subscribers: Why they pay and how to convert them

 In today’s crowded, noisy news landscape, consumers are searching for what stands out above the fray—context, depth of coverage, relevance and a publication’s unique approach to coverage were mentioned as differentiating factors that make publications “special.”
 For many, news coverage, particularly political coverage, feels the same.
 A big question that factors into subscription decisions is, “What can this publication give me that I can’t get anywhere else?”

-“I just think Harper’s [Bazaar] is very special.
+“I just think Harper’s [Magazine] is very special.
 I think the Atlantic is not very special.
 It’s kind of in the bracket of The New Yorker, The Atlantic, The New York Times, Slate, etc. Most of the content coming out of those places are similar.
 Harper’s is on a whole other timeline and story view.”

 —Ariel, 27, Oakland